xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/lc.md

 This is a simple vector of line numbers drawn from the state indicator (See
 Programming Reference Guide:

-The State Indicator"The State Indicator" on page 1).
+The State Indicator["The State Indicator"](../Defined Functions and Operators/State Indicator.htm#StateIndicator)).
 The most recently activated line is shown first.
 If a value corresponds to a defined function in the state indicator, it represents the current line number where the function is either suspended or pendent.

 The value of `⎕LC` changes immediately upon completion of the most recently activated line, or upon completion of execution within `⍎` or `⎕`.
 If a `⎕STOP` control is set, `⎕LC` identifies the line on which the stop control is effected.
 In the case where a stop control is set on line 0 of a defined function, the first entry in `⎕LC` is 0 when the control is effected.